AdobeDocs/uix/src/pages/services/aem-cf-console-admin/code-generation/index.md

 ### Seasoned developer, choose what you need

 > 6.2.
-If you already know what you want to do start add features to you extensions by selecting items from the main part of the menu.
+If you already know what you want to do, start add features to you extensions by selecting items from the main part of the menu.
 Each part correspond to single Extension Point in AEM Content Fragments Console.

 > ```shell
 ?
 What would you like to do next?
 Add a custom button to Action Bar